 - Unmarried child under 21 years of age

-- Unmarried son or daughter
+- Unmarried son or daughter over 21

 - Married son or daughter of any age

 - Brother or sister, if the sponsor is at least 21 years old, or

 - Parent, if the sponsor is at least 21 years old.